AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

 ## Verify the implementation

-1. Save your Android Studio project
+1. Save your Android™ Studio project
 1. Run the app and launch it in the Emulator.
 If you don't have any emulator devices configured, configure one now, being sure to configure a device running Android 4.1 (API 16) or later.

    ![Run the app and launch it in the emulator](images/android/mobile-launch-install-buildAndLaunch.png)